-Remember, most customers only lose their temper in the heat of the moment, and if you respond to them with positivity, chances are they’ll reconsider the situation and even (at least some of them) apologize!
+Remember, most customers only lose their temper in the heat of the moment, and if you respond to them with positivity, chances are they’ll reconsider the situation and some of them may even apologize.

 These days, customer service is about speed and convenience.
 However, in many situations customers are still required to repeat information again and again when contacting customer service departments.
 If customers feel they are only another cog in the wheel, chances are they’ll lose their patience, especially if they’re angry in the first place.

-However, thanks to ever-advancing technology, it is now possible to track and refer to customers’ purchasing history in seconds.
-So, don’t miss out on this great opportunity to add some personalization to conversations by, for example, greeting customers by their name, and inquiring about a previous issue to see if it has occurred again since then.
+However, it is now possible to track and refer to existing customers’ purchasing history in seconds.
+Don’t miss out on this great opportunity to add some personalization to conversations by, for example, greeting customers by their names and inquiring about a previous issue to see if it has occurred again since then.

 You’ll see that the personal touch will definitely help you calm down even the angriest customers.

 It is essential for businesses to acknowledge their mistakes and act on them accordingly.
 Therefore, offering compensation to angry customers is always a good idea, especially if they are returning customers.

 So, if your company policy allows it, offer customers a refund or voucher when it is appropriate.
 And if it’s against your company’s policy, consider suggesting the idea to management.
 In a call center it is difficult to stand out from the crowd, so this is the perfect chance to make your voice heard.

 When dealing with an angry customer, the most difficult thing is not to take it personally.
 Of course, no one likes to be yelled at and it’s only natural that in such situations you may feel deeply offended.